 No live help

-IPVanish is our Number 1 choice when it comes to using a VPN service on the Amazon Firestick or Fire TV.
+IPVanish makes a top choice when it comes to using a VPN service on the Amazon Firestick or Fire TV.

 They were one of the first services to offer a dedicated Amazon app for the devices making connection to their VPN service incredibly easy.